List homomorphism problems for signed trees: Reflexive trees

 \begin{lemma} If the underlying graph $H$ contains the graph $F_2$ in Figure~\ref{fig:bipclaw}, then the problem $\textsc{List-S-Hom}(\widehat{H})$ is NP-complete. \end{lemma}

-\begin{proof} Deciding if there exists a list homomorphism (of an unsigned graph) to the graph $F_2$ is NP-complete~\cite{feder2003bi}.
-A direct reduction of $\textsc{List-Hom}(F_2)$ to $\textsc{List-S-Hom}(\widehat{H})$ as in the proof of Lemma~\ref{lem:tripleclaw} is complicated by the fact that the loops in $\widehat{H}$ can be red, blue, or bicoloured.
-However, the proof from~\cite{feder1998list} can be adapted to our setting as we now describe.
+\begin{proof} Deciding if there exists a list homomorphism (of an unsigned graph) to the graph $F_2$ is NP-complete, as stated in~\cite{feder2003bi} (and proved using results in~\cite{feder1999list} and~\cite{feder2007bitr}).
+It would be natural to attempt a direct reduction of $\textsc{List-Hom}(F_2)$ to $\textsc{List-S-Hom}(\widehat{H})$, as we have done here for the proof of Lemma~\ref{lem:tripleclaw}.
+However, this is complicated by the fact that the loops in $\widehat{H}$ can be red, blue, or bicoloured.
+Therefore, below we proceed on a different path, adapting to our setting the proof of the reflexive case from from~\cite{feder1998list} (see Theorem 2.3 in that paper).